17hoehbr/automated-plex-guide/README.md

 Based on the [blog post](https://zacholland.net/a-complete-guide-to-setting-up-a-plex-home-media-server-with-automated-requests-downloads/) from Zac Holland.
 Most of the information is the same but I've added more details on the configuration side and will be adding an updated section on managing multiple HDDs.

 # Prerequisites
-This guide is written for Ubuntu Server 20.04.1 LTS.
-While I expect it to work on most distros since all of the services are just running in docker containers I have not tested it on other distros and cannot provide much support if you run into issues.
+This guide is written for Ubuntu Server 21.10.
+Most of it should work just fine on any distro, but if you're using a non-debian distro you'll have to look up distro-specific instructions for installing docker.
+Once installed though the rest of the guide should still work.

 # The Stack
 Here's the stack we'll be using.
 There will be a section describing the installation and configuration for each one of these :)